dariober/ASCIIGenome/commandHelp.md

 **Usage: orderTracks [track_regex]...**

-Reorder tracks according to the list of regexes.
+Reorder tracks according to the list of regexes or sort by name.
 Not all the tracks need to be listed, the missing ones follow the listed ones in unchanged order.
+Without arguments sort track by tag name.
 For example, given the track list: `[hela.bam#1, hela.bed#2, hek.bam#3, hek.bed#4]`:

 ```
 orderTracks #2 #1   new order: [hela.bed#2, hela.bam#1, hek.bam#3, hek.bed#4]
 orderTracks bam bed new order: [hela.bam#1, hek.bam#3, hela.bed#2, hek.bed#4]
+orderTracks         sort by tag [hela.bam#1, hela.bed#2, hek.bam#3, hek.bed#4]
 ```

 ### history

 **Usage: history**

 Show the list of visited positions.

+### cmdHistory

+**Usage: cmdHistory**

+Show the list of executed commands.

 ### save